Bhutan Visitor Guide

 Bhutan operates on 230 volts, 50 cycles AC system, which is generally reliable although short duration power outages are not uncommon.
 The standard socket is the Indian style round pin socket, however these come in a variety of sizes and there’s no assurance the plug you have on your appliance, or converter, will fit the socket in your hotel.
 Most European round-pin plugs work, albeit loosely in the socket.
 Take an adapter with you and if you are still having problems there are plenty of electrical shops in Thimphu who can assist with a local version.
 Power points are often unreliable, and too few, so do consider taking a power board with you.

-A stay in a traditional Bhutanese farmhouse is possible in several valleys.
+A stay in a traditional Bhutanese home or farmhouse is possible in several valleys.
 This is a genuine & rustic experience and ‘not for everybody’.
 It is best considered outside winter months as Bhutanese homes are not well heated.
 We recommend you take your essential luggage in a small sports or duffel bag for ease on steep, narrow, Bhutanese stairs which do not lend well to large suitcases!
-Usually you will get a western style toilet but washing will largely be restricted to a basin of warm soapy water and you should carry your own hand towel.
-Please note – some farm stays offer a traditional hot stone bath experience (additional cost US$15-18 pp).
+Usually, you will get a western style toilet but washing will largely be restricted to a basin of warm soapy water and you should carry your own hand towel & flannel.
+Please note – some farm stays offer a traditional hot stone bath experience (at additional cost US$18 pp).
 Consider carrying a torch or use the flashlight in your smartphone for farmhouse stays.

 Festivals: